srbz/esotalk-serverviewer/README.md

 Dependencies
 ============

-This plugin only depends on GameQ 1.12 and the current esoTalk version (1.0.0g4)
+This plugin only depends on GameQ 2 (which comes in the resources folder) and the current esoTalk version (1.0.0g4)

 Translation
 ===========